A kind gesture helped change her life as did strong family support. Financial Advisor Sara Pitcel loves to help and this has molded her career.

 “The manager who hired me said, ‘I think you are going to fail, but I’m going to give you a shot,’” she recalls.
 “Being the competitor that I am, that’s all I needed to hear.
 I thought, ‘give me the opportunity so I can prove you wrong.’”

-And so she did.
-Nearly 20 years later, Sara is thriving with The Riverwood Wealth Management Group at Morgan Stanley as a Family Wealth Director (FWD), a designation fewer than 2 percent of Financial Advisors held as of April 2018.
+And so, she did.
+More than 20 years later, Sara is thriving with The Riverwood Wealth Management Group at Morgan Stanley as a Family Wealth Director (FWD), a designation only a small percent of Financial Advisors hold.
 “I chose to focus on in,” says Sara, who helps provide advanced planning solutions to high net worth families across the country.

 Financial Advisors must be nominated for the FWD program.
 “It’s very intense and was one of the hardest things I've ever done, but it was so well worth the outcomes,” she says.
 “My role involves listening to families and talking about their goals, their wishes, their fears.
 Through education, we empower them to make great family decisions.”